-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 3.15 Action: Instruction and tutoring outside the school day and calendar.
+(ELO) Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Scope: These actions, being offered districtwide, address the specific needs of the 76% of students in our unduplicated population by providing continuous academic support and enrichment opportunities.
+This ensures they have the resources and guidance necessary for academic success.
 Students in this group are given priority registration to ensure they can access these supports and enrichment programs.
-5.1 Action: Literacy Supports Need: English Learners, Foster Youth, and Low Income Scope: Schoolwide Additional training and literacy supplies are needed to increase yearly student growth rates in ELA based on current benchmark scores.
-Triannual ELA benchmark assessments.
+Program Enrollment, iReady